Bad Hand or Just Bad Vision? - On Finding Professional Perspective

-1. Face the facts of your circumstance - "Yep, this situation sucks!"
+1. Face the facts of your circumstance - "Yep, this situation is tough!"

-2. Reflect on the opportunities for progress and growth - "Even though things aren't great, I'm going to stop pitying myself.
+2. Reflect on the opportunities for progress and growth - "Even though things aren't great, I'm going to redirect my thoughts.
 Are there ways I can grow despite the situation?"

 3. Respond by taking action toward growth - "Sure, I can't change it, but I can own my response and do xyz to grow."

 This process is based around the Creatis "Doing What's Right" value.
 It's an especially helpful value to review after being handed a difficult situation at work.
-We coach our employees to find the right way to balance their individual needs with our clients' needs for the greater good of the Creatis family.
+We coach our employees to find the right way to balance their individual needs with our clients' needs for the greater good of Creatis.

 Your bad hand won't just magically disappear - but you might see it a bit differently.
 Maybe as an opportunity for you to try something new or test your resiliency.